 - Glossary of commonly used words and terms

 - Use of Personal Information

-(i) You have a registerable interest where you receive remuneration by virtue of being:
+(i) I will register any work for which I receive, or expect to receive, payment.
+I have a registrable interest where I receive remuneration by virtue of being:

-(ii) In relation to (i) above, the amount of remuneration does not require to be registered and remuneration received as a Member does not have to be registered.
+(ii) I understand that in relation to (i) above, the amount of remuneration does not require to be registered.
+I understand that any remuneration received as a board member of this specific public body does not have to be registered.

-(iii) If a position is not remunerated it does not need to be registered under this category.
-However, unremunerated directorships may need to be registered under category two, "Related Undertakings".
+(iii) I understand that if a position is not remunerated it does not need to be registered under this category.
+However, unremunerated directorships may need to be registered under Category Two, “Other Roles”.

-(v) When registering employment, you must give the name of the employer, the nature of its business, and the nature of the post held in the organisation.
+(v) When registering employment as an employee, I must give the full name of the employer, the nature of its business, and the nature of the post I hold in the organisation.

-(vii) Where you undertake a trade, profession or vocation, or any other work, the detail to be given is the nature of the work and its regularity.
-For example, if you write for a newspaper, you must give the name of the publication, and the frequency of articles for which you are paid.
+(vii) Where I otherwise undertake a trade, profession or vocation, or any other work, the detail to be given is the nature of the work and how often it is undertaken.

-(viii) When registering a directorship, it is necessary to provide the registered name of the undertaking in which the directorship is held and the nature of its business.
+(viii) When registering a directorship, it is necessary to provide the registered name and registered number of the undertaking in which the directorship is held and provide information about the nature of its business.

-(ix) Registration of a pension is not required as this falls outside the scope of the category.
+(ix) I understand that registration of a pension is not required as this falls outside the scope of the category.